schierlm/BibleMultiConverter/README.md

 augments the dictionary with concordance information (i. e. links that link back to all verses that contain this word in that particular Bible).

-Two utility exporters are also available: **Validate** validates the syntax of a bible file, and **StrippedDiffable** exports a Diffable, but removes certain features (like prologs, footnotes, headlines, etc.) In case you want to rename or remove certain books automatically, have a look at the **Diffable** importer, which provides options for that.
+Three utility exporters are also available: **Validate** validates the syntax of a bible file, and **StrippedDiffable** exports a Diffable, but removes certain features (like prologs, footnotes, headlines, etc.) In case you want to rename or remove certain books automatically, have a look at the **Diffable** importer, which provides options for that. **HeatMapHTML** can generate heat maps (or verse statistics) which show how often a certain feature (e. g. a footnote, a divine name, or the word "Jesus") appears in the Bible and where exactly.

-The *ValidateXML* tool can be used to validate an input XML file against a XSD schema.
+The **ValidateXML** tool can be used to validate an input XML file against a XSD schema.
 The schema can be given as a file, as an URL or one of the embedded schema names `OSIS`, `ZefaniaXML`, `HaggaiXML`, `RoundtripXML` or `ZefDic`.
 This is useful as in case of an invalid XML input file, the schema usually provides better error messages than what is provided by the import modules.

-The *SQLiteDump* tool (part of the SQLite edition) can dump SQLite databases in a diffable text format; useful for diagnosing problems with Bible programs that use SQLite based formats or for importing MyBible.Zone bibles.
+The **SQLiteDump** tool (part of the SQLite edition) can dump SQLite databases in a diffable text format; useful for diagnosing problems with Bible programs that use SQLite based formats or for importing MyBible.Zone bibles.